 Hand drawn and printed New Zealand.
 Printed on 210gsm, acid-free stock, with a beautifully smooth, enhanced matte finish.

 Each print sold educates one child on plastic pollution, helping to protect and restore our beautiful oceans.

-Frames available in New Zealand only.
+Print do not come framed unless selected - Frames available in New Zealand only.